 Step 2: Target Users

 As per our design strategy exercise, now we are clear about the target users segment to define profiles and personas.

-Post defining user profiles and personas, we chose qualitative research method to interact with the target users group to learn about their current workflow, tasks, pain points, emotions and their mental model to validate the problem statement and explore appropriate solution.
+Post defining user-profiles and personas, we chose qualitative research method to interact with the target users group to learn about their current workflow, tasks, pain points, emotions and their mental model to validate the problem statement and explore the appropriate solution.

 Hi Vikas, thanks for agreeing to talk with us today.
 My name is Sandeep Parashar, i’m working with CoinTribe in User Experience Domain and I’ll be conducting this interview today.